djlcp/curly-dollop/README.md

 DB is still work in progress, development team has access to db:diagram

-Shiit - it's an app, wrong THE app connecting hospitality and catering workers with employers to fill extra shifts and provide cover in emergency situation
+Shiift - it's an app, wrong THE app connecting hospitality and catering workers with employers to fill extra shifts and provide cover in emergency situation

-Shiit - connecting people
+Shiift - connecting people